ckcastro/ckcastro.github.io/about.md

 tags: [about]
 ---

 I am an Adjunct Lecturer at the Department of Mathematics at Southern Methodist University in Dallas TX.
-Beginning Spring semester 2019, I will join the University of Nevada, Reno as an Teaching Postdoc.
+Beginning Spring semester 2019, I will join the [University of Nevada](https://www.unr.edu/math), Reno as an Teaching Postdoc.
 I was awarded my PhD in Computational and Applied Mathematics from [SMU](https://www.smu.edu/dedman/academics/departments/math), working with Alejandro B. Aceves.
 I was a graduate research assistant at the Los Alamos National Laboratory Center for Nonlinear Studies.
-After graduation, I held an appointment as a postdoctoral research fellow in the [Metamaterials and Plasmonics Research Group](https://users.ece.utexas.edu/~aalu/) , Department of Electrical and Computer Engineering, The University of Texas at Austin.
+After graduation, I held an appointment as a postdoctoral research fellow in the [Metamaterials and Plasmonics Research Group](https://users.ece.utexas.edu/~aalu/), Department of Electrical and Computer Engineering, The University of Texas at Austin.

 ### Acknowledgements